-Backfill material behind the kerb shall consist of granular material, free of organic material, clay and rock in excess of 50 mm50mm diameter, or material as approved by the Superintendent.
+Backfill material behind the kerb shall consist of granular material, free of organic material, clay and rock in excess of 50mm diameter, or material as approved by the Superintendent.

-Backfill material behind the kerb shall be compacted in layers not greater than 150mm thick, to a relative compaction of 95 per cent% when tested in accordance with AS 1289AS1289.5.4.1, for standard compactive effort.
+Backfill material behind the kerb shall be compacted in layers not greater than 150mm thick, to a relative compaction of 95% when tested in accordance with AS1289.5.4.1, for standard compactive effort.
 The whole of the work shall be finished in a neat and workmanlike manner, free draining and free from surface undulations and trip hazards.